 Tilly and the Buttons – Stevie Tunic

-The Stevie Tunic from Tilly and the Buttons was an instant hit with the sewing community when it was released last year.
+The Stevie Tunic from Tilly and the Buttons was an instant hit with the sewing community when it was released.
 It has none of the tricky darts, zips or sleeves to insert, making this a speedy make.
-The overall style is boxy with a round neckline and kimono-style grown on sleeves.
+The overall style is boxy with a round neckline and wide grown on sleeves.
 The easiest way to finish the dress is with the fabric ties at the back neckline but you can also use a button and loop.
 Alternatively Stevie can be made into a top, which finishes at the hip.

 True Bias – Ogden Cami

 The Ogden Cami is a simple blouse that can be worn on its own or as a layering piece under blazers and cardigans.
 It has a soft v-neck at both the centre front and centre back, and delicate spaghetti straps (sizes 0 – 18) or 3/4″ wide straps (sizes 14 – 30).
 The neckline and armholes are finished with a partial lining for a beautiful, high end finish.
 It is probably the most popular pattern in the sewing community!

 What we think: This is a must for any budding dressmaker and you won’t be disappointed!
 It’s a great fit straight out of the pattern envelope, and since the pattern has been updated it fits different cup sizes too.
 Read a plethora of sewing pattern reviews here!